-- 10/1 Faculty member submits teaching portfolio review materials to the department/school chair every third year. - 10/2 Department/school chair submits teaching portfolio review materials to the designated department/school evaluation committee, when submitted every third year. - 11/1 Designated department/school evaluation committee submits teaching portfolio review evaluation to the department/school chair, providing copies to the faculty member and dean. - 11/2 Faculty member submits materials, including the teaching portfolio review, for evaluation and decision to the department/school chair. - 12/1 Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, providing a copy to the faculty member. - 12/15 Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - 1.
-If the evaluation is positive and the dean's determination on retention is affirmative, the faculty member will be reappointed according to the policy on Reappointment/Annual Review or Nonreappointment of Faculty. - 2.
+- Faculty member submits teaching portfolio review materials to the department/school chair. - Department/school chair submits teaching portfolio review materials to the designated department/school evaluation committee. - Designated department/school evaluation committee submits teaching portfolio review evaluation to the department/school chair, providing copies to the faculty member and dean. - Faculty member submits materials, including the teaching portfolio review, for evaluation and decision to the department/school chair. - Department/school chair submits an evaluation and recommendation concerning reappointment or nonreappointment to dean, providing a copy to the faculty member. - 12/15\ Dean makes a decision concerning reappointment or nonreappointment and notifies faculty member in writing, providing a copy to the provost and vice president for academic affairs. - If the evaluation is positive and the dean's determination on retention is affirmative, the faculty member will be reappointed according to the policy on Reappointment/Annual Review or Nonreappointment of Faculty. - 2.
 If the decision by the dean is not to retain the senior lecturer, master lecturer, clinical associate professor, or clinical professor, he or she will be notified of termination according to the appropriate schedule in the policy on the Reappointment/Annual Review or Nonreappointment of Faculty. - 3.
 Senior lecturers, master lecturers, clinical associate professors, and clinical professors considered for promotion in a given year will not undergo a separate annual evaluation in that same year. - 1/15 Faculty member may request a review by the provost and vice president for academic affairs in the case of a nonreappointment decision by the dean. - 2/1 Provost and vice president for academic affairs makes a final decision on the appeal of a nonreappointment decision and informs the faculty member.
 The provost and vice president for academic affairs' decision is final.